TAA earns victories in the 2017 legislative session.

-The recent legislative session was largely successful for the Texas Apartment Association, as TAA helped pass legislation that will prevent class action lawsuits over water billing and fought off a number of other bills that would have cost members money.
+The 2017 legislative session was largely successful for the Texas Apartment Association, as TAA helped pass legislation that will prevent class action lawsuits over water billing and fought off a number of other bills that would have cost members money.

 SB 873 requires residents who have water billing complaints to go through the Public Utility Commission (PUC).
 The legislation was needed because unlike complaints against PUC-regulated utility companies, the law had previously allowed residents to either file complaints with the PUC or go to court.